joselfonseca/laravel-api/readme.md

 Run `php artisan app:install` and fill out the information of the admin user.

-Run `yarn install` to install node dependencies

-Run `yarn dev` to compile the CSS and JS

-You should be done with the basic configuration.
+You should be done with the basic installation and configuration.

 ## Tests